Shotbow/fudawiki-files/hanafuda/games/minhwatu.md

 **Min-Hwatu** ("민화투", alternatively anglicised, e.g. "Minhwatu" or "Minhato") is a 2-6 player (usually played with 2-4 players) game of Korean origin played using [hwatu](/en/hanafuda/hwatu) or [hanafuda](/en/hanafuda).
 Unlike its popular sibling game [Go-Stop](/en/hanafuda/games/go-stop), this game is usually played without jokers and does not include a game-stopping mechanic.
 It also uses a different scoring mechanism and somewhat different *yaku*.

 # Setup
-Game setup involves choosing a dealer [親 - おや, *oya*], shuffling the deck, and distributing the initial cards.
+Game setup involves choosing a dealer [선 - *seon* (first player) or 親 - おや, *oya*], shuffling the deck, and distributing the initial cards.
 A decision must also be made as to how many rounds the game will last - common options are 6 or 12 rounds, or until a certain point threshold has been met by any player.
 Any other house rules such as which yaku to use should also be established at this point in order to keep gameplay smooth and fair.

 ## Choosing the Dealer
 There is no required method for selecting who is the first dealer, though a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
 Often in Korea, the player who drew a suit for the earliest month becomes the dealer in the night, and if both players drew from the same suit, the player drawing the lower point card becomes the dealer in the night.
 Vice versa in the day.
-This practition is called *'밤일낮장 (bam-il naj-jang)'* and is used in other games, such as [Go-Stop](/en/hanafuda/games/go-stop).
+This practition is called [밤일낮장 - *bam-il naj-jang*] and is used in other games, such as [Go-Stop](/en/hanafuda/games/go-stop).
 In cases where there is a tie, this process can be repeated.

 ## Distributing the Initial Cards
 Once the dealer has been selected, he or she shuffles the deck and sets up the table according to the number of players.